 This construction allows us to do several good things.
 First, the user is able to take photos and videos without unlocking the app, as user’s public key is always available on the device.
 Second this allows to decrypt each block of encrypted data independently, which allows seeking video (like jumping to the end without needing to decrypt the whole file, because videos can be huge in size).

 To decrypt file app does the following:

-We have strived to know as little as possible about you.
-Information we have is the bare minimum that allows app to function and deliver it’s features.
+We have done everything possible to know as little as we can about you.
+Information we have, is the bare minimum that allows app to function and deliver its features.
 So here is what we can see from the server side.

 We don’t keep any IP logs, don’t have any analytics at all.
-Stingle photos doesn’t include any third party libraries, don’t have any ads.
-It’s completely free and you only pay for extra cloud storage that you use.
+Stingle photos doesn’t include any third party libraries that are not open-source, don’t have any ads.
+It’s completely free, and you only pay for extra cloud storage that you use.